 This statement has been prepared by the Fund Trustee in accordance with regulation 23 of the Occupational Pension Schemes (Scheme Administration) Regulations 1996.
-It describes how the Trustee has met the statutory governance standards in relation to the DC Section during the Fund year ending 5 April 2023 in the following areas:
+It describes how the Trustee has met the statutory governance standards in relation to the DC Section during the Fund year ending 5 April 2024 in the following areas:

-- The DC investment strategy and alternative investment arrangements - requirements for processing core financial transactions; - assessment of charges and transaction costs, including 'pounds and pence' illustrations demonstrating the potential impact of costs and charges on a member's DC savings over the course of their Fund membership; - performance of the Fund's investments; - assessment of Value for Members; and - assessment of Trustee Knowledge and Understanding.
+- the DC investment strategy and alternative investment arrangements - asset allocation of the default investment arrangements - requirements for processing core financial transactions; - assessment of charges and transaction costs, including 'pounds and pence' illustrations demonstrating the potential impact of costs and charges on a member's DC savings over the course of their Fund membership; - performance of the Fund's investments; - assessment of Value for Members; and - assessment of Trustee Knowledge and Understanding.

 The Fund is closed to future contributions and is not used as a qualifying scheme for auto-enrolment purposes.
 Plan 18 members who retain assets in the Fund do so as they hold either a GMP underpin or other protected benefits that would be lost had they been transferred to the Aviva Master Trust.
-Although the Fund is closed to future contributions, the Trustee are committed to maintaining the best possible pension arrangement for the members.
+Although the Fund is closed to future contributions, the Trustee is committed to maintaining the best possible pension arrangement for the members.